-To Do in MAY: Time to Toil in the Soil!
+To Do in MAY: Time to Dig In!

 Finally the month of May is upon us and the gardening season is in full swing.
 You could work in the garden from sunup to sundown all month long and still not get everything done that you wanted to.
 So here’s a list to help you prioritize.

 Be ready to water as needed, especially in the vegetable garden.
-Most vegetables and landscape plants need an inch of water per week (either from you or Mother Nature), but seeds need more when germinating.
+Most landscape plants need an inch of water per week (either from you or Mother Nature).

-Mulch everywhere, from the veggie patch to the rose bushes.
-Only two cautions: don’t pile it up too deeply (3-4 inches is plenty), and don’t pile mulch up against the trunks of your trees.
+Mulch to feed the soil and discourage weeds.
+Only two cautions: don’t pile it up too deeply (2 inches is plenty), and don’t pile mulch up against the trunks of your trees.

 Turn spring compost piles.
 Keep adding green material (spent pansies, finished mustard greens, etc.) to the compost heap.